NuclearNuked/Nuclear-src-from-2018-leak-Fortnite/README.md

 Update: A lot of paster using the source, complet & updated source will get released within 2 days on UC and on a new github repo.
 Know P2C using this source: ELITE, Nuclear.
-Update2: Source already got leaked by harvey enjoy.
+Update2: Complet source alr got leaked by someone else, enjoy pasting.